Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures: Methods

+In the ideal condition where $I(Z;S \mid Y) = 0$ (i.e., equalized odds is achieved), a necessary condition for $I(Z;S)=0$ is that $I(Z;Y| S) = I(Z;Y)$ which we want to maximize.
+Thus maximizing $I(Z;Y| S)$ promotes both demographic parity and high utility.

-In addition, we minimize $I(Z;X|S,Y)$, a compression term similar to one from the IB problem~\cite{deepvariational}.
-This minimization further encourages $Z$ to discard information irrelevant for drawing predictions about $Y,$ hence improving generalization capability and reducing the risk of keeping nuisances.
-Finally, we maximize the utility term $I(Z;Y)$; this optimization, similar to the IB problem, solely ensures the representation is maximally expressive of the target $Y.$
+Finally, we minimize $I(Z;X|S,Y)$, a compression term similar to one from the IB problem~\cite{deepvariational}.
+This minimization further encourages $Z$ to discard information irrelevant for drawing predictions about $Y,$ hence improving generalization capability and reducing the risk of keeping nuisances (irrelevant data that can degrade performance).

-Combining these terms leads to a Lagrangian, ${\cal L}$, that we seek to minimize over the encoding conditional distribution $P_{Z|X}$.
+Combining all above mutual information terms leads to a Lagrangian, ${\cal L}$, that we seek to minimize over the encoding conditional distribution $P_{Z|X}$.
 The Lagrangian is given by

-where $\lambda_1$ and $\lambda_2$ are hyperparameters.
+where $\lambda_1$ and $\lambda_2$ are hyper-parameters.
 Developing this Lagrangian, we have that

 where $H(\cdot)$ denotes entropy, and the second equality follows from the Markov chain assumption $(Y,S) \rightarrow X \rightarrow Z$.
 Hence, we have shown that the Langrangian $\mathcal{L}$ admits a simpler equivalent expression given by